Amanda Newton (netball): England

 Between 1996 and 2008 Newton made 100 senior England appearances.
-She made her senior debut against Jamaica.
+She made her senier debut against Jamaica.
 She was a member of the England teams that won bronze medals at the 1998 Commonwealth Games and at the 1999 World Netball Championships.
 Newton missed the 2003 and 2004 international seasons with a cruciate ligament injury.
 In 2006 she was appointed England captain and she subsequently captained the team at the 2007 World Netball Championships.